beetbox/beets/docs/plugins/convert.rst

 Note that album art embedding is disabled for files that are linked.
 Refer to the ``link`` and ``hardlink`` options below.

+The ``-m`` (or ``--playlist``) option enables the plugin to create an m3u8 playlist file in the destination folder given by the ``-d`` (``--dest``) option or the ``dest`` configuration.
+Either a simple filename or a relative path plus a filename can be passed.
+The generated playlist will always use relative paths to the contained media files to ensure compatibility when read from external drives or on computers other than the one used for the conversion.
+Also refer to the ``playlist`` option below.

+Note that the classic m3u format doesn't support special characters in media file paths, thus the m3u8 format which requires media file paths to be unicode, is used.
+Typically a playlist file would be named *.m3u8.
+The name of the file can be freely chosen by the user though.
+Since it is always ensured that paths to media files are written as defined by the ``path`` configuration, a generated playlist potentially could contain unicode characters no matter what file ending was chosen.

 Configuration
 -------------